empathyco/x/packages/x-components/contributing/design-system.md

 component variant.
 The `.tokens.` suffix is mandatory.

 The default css and tokens of a component must be named as `default.scss` and `default.tokens.scss`.

+## Design System Build

+During the build process, all the files of the Design System (`src/styles`) are processed, and the output files are generated in the `dist/css` folder.

+This process is divided in 4 steps:

+#### 1. Design System Components.

+All the files in `src/styles/components` are processed, merging together the `xxxx.scss` and `xxxx.tokens.scss` files of each component variant.
+These generated files will have a name with the shape `component-variant.css`, where `component` is the name of the component (the folder), and the `variant` is the name of the variant (the file).
+Example: `button/default.scss` + `button/deafult.tokens.scss` ==> `button-default.css`

+#### 2. Base Tokens.

+All the files in `src/styles/base` are processed and merged together into one file `base.css`.
+This contains the base tokens on which depend the rest of the components.

+#### 3. Default Theme

+All the files in `src/styles/base` and all the `default` variants of each component, are merged together in a `default-theme.css` file.
+This will contains the tokens and CSS necessary for all the default variant of the components.

+#### 4. Full Theme

+All the files in `src/styles` are merged together in a `full-theme.css` file.
+This will contains all the Design System Tokens and Components.

+### Why all this CSS files?

+The idea behind of this division and repetition, is to offer granularity and flexibility enough to the user of the Design System:

+- If the user wants all the Design System without worrying about the size, then he can import `full-theme.css`.

+- If the user wants only the default styles of the components and maybe some variants, then he can import `default-theme.scss` + the desire variants like `button-pill.css`.

+- If the user wants to control exactly what components and what variants to import, then he can import the `base.css` + the desire components + the desire variants.

+  Example: `base.css` + `button-default.css` + `button-card.css`.